 Adjusting for an Uphill or Downhill Lie

-For an uphill lie, tilt the shoulders to match the slope.
+For an uphill lie, tilt your shoulders to match the slope.
 Keep more weight on the back foot and aim higher than normal.
 The ball will fly higher with less roll, so adjust your club choice accordingly.

 Open the clubface slightly for extra loft.